September 30, 2025

 The first submerged layer is about translating the human element into system logic.
 Your request makes perfect sense to a person, but a software system can’t assume anything.
 That’s why we must begin by explicitly defining who can do what, and why.

 The most dangerous assumption would be assigning the verification to the person who completed the original task.
 This creates a fundamental conflict of interest.
 An effective check requires an objective, independent party to be credible.
 Therefore, the system must be configured to prevent an assignee from verifying their own work.
 This immediately raises the next question: who is the right verifier?
-A robust system defines these assignment rules based on factors like organization hierarchy, the risk level of the action, or site-specific EHS roles.
+A reliable system defines these assignment rules based on factors like organization hierarchy, the risk level of the action, or site-specific EHS roles.
 It must also be flexible enough to handle transfers or leaves during the monitoring period, ensuring the task always lands with the correct, impartial person.

 Beyond who does the work, we must define who sees it.
 Who needs to see the status of this check?
 Probably the EHS leader, the department head, and maybe a compliance officer.
 The system needs to ensure the right people have visibility without cluttering the dashboards of those who don’t.

-A simple request usually describes the “happy path”-the ideal scenario where everything works.
-A robust system, however, must be built for the messy reality of the plant floor to ensure it achieves its core purpose: eliminating risk and preventing recurrence.
+A simple request usually describes the “happy path”—the ideal scenario where everything works.
+A reliable system, however, must be built for the messy reality of the plant floor to ensure it achieves its core purpose: eliminating risk and preventing recurrence.

 Your idea of a “one-month monitoring period” seems straightforward, but its implementation is full of branching paths and dependencies.